deepanshs/mrsimulator/docs/introduction/getting_started.rst

 The two sites involved in the Coupling are identified by their indexes in the list variable ``site_index``.

-Now you have all the pieces needed to create the spin system using the code below.
+Now, you have all the pieces needed to create the spin system using the code below.

 .. plot::
     :context: close-figs